Chart Color Schemes

 Educational outcomes in Wallsend fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 22.1%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 15.4%, followed by postgraduate qualifications (5.1%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 36.8% of residents aged 15 and above holding them - advanced diplomas account for 9.3% and certificates for 27.5%.
+The area's university qualification rate is 22.1%, significantly lower than NSW's average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 15.4%, followed by postgraduate qualifications (5.1%) and graduate diplomas (1.6%).
+Trade and technical skills are prominent, with 36.8% of residents aged 15+ holding vocational credentials – advanced diplomas at 9.3% and certificates at 27.5%.

 Educational participation is high, with 27.8% of residents currently enrolled in formal education.
 This includes 7.9% in primary education, 6.9% in tertiary education, and 6.5% pursuing secondary education.